decentralized-identity/keri/docs/Q-and-A.md

 ## Is there a KERI course or webinar available?
 The [SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-keri-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar on KERI took place in May 2020 and is a good lesson and source of information.

+## Could Keri work for edge computers that need self sovereign identity?
+How to (selectively) share control over the `SCI`/`SAI` with the owners of the device?
+Delegation could be used.
+There is an [issue about IoT](https://github.com/decentralized-identity/keri/issues/54) key and identifier management with `KERI` that answers this question profoundly.

 # Q&A section Root of trust
 ## What do I need to trust in KERI?
 Primary root of trust is KEL not secondary  (starts with self cert ID but then after first rotation if any must have KEL)